The US Army Soldier of WWII was a well-equipped soldier with high quality equipment.

 M1937 Enlisted Men’s Wool Shirt and trousers

 The M1937 wool shirt and trousers, or “wools” as they are commonly referred to, were the standard US Army uniform worn in the European Theatre throughout the war.
 They are equally appropriate for a 1939 impression and a 1945 impression.
 These were worn on the dance floor, the battlefield, and everywhere in between.
 There are versions for enlisted men and officers; the officers’ version has additional shoulder epaulettes on which to pin officer ranks.
 New recruits should buy the enlisted version.
 You will wear this uniform the most, so it’s important to buy a quality reproduction.
+Once you’ve put together a basic impression it’s not a bad idea to have multiple sets of wools for different impressions, or to have one in reserve for dress occasions.

 Recommended vendors: